jordandalley/dispatchwrapparr/README.md

 While dispatchwrapparr has had some success in dealing with these types of streams, due to the way that some broadcasters implement SCTE-35 it may not always be stable.

-### Can I use a custom Streamlink plugin?
+### Can I use a custom Streamlink plugin? (ie. one not included in Streamlink by default)

-Yes, maybe.
+Yes, maybe, but it depends on if you need to pass any custom arguments to it.
 Pass the `-streamlink_plugins` option to Dispatchwrapparr, specifying a custom directory to look for plugins in.
 In some circumstances, plugins may require Chromium based browsers for session tokens, and/or require additional arguments which Dispatchwrapparr will not pass through.
 The best option here is to just use Streamlink directly.

 ---